Getting started

 Introduction

-The two interfaces that are used the most in the reqifharp library are the
+The two interfaces that are used the most in the reqifsharp library are the

-IReqIFDeserializer interface is used to deserialze a ReqIF document and create a
+IReqIFDeserializer interface is used to deserialize a ReqIF document and create

 ReqIF objects.